-Overnight groups and day groups who order lunch from Camp Thunderbird will enjoy meals prepared by our food service staff at our dining hall overlooking Lake Wylie.
-Once the students sit with their assigned group, Camp Thunderbird staff will make mealtime announcements to facilitate an enjoyable dining experience.
+Overnight and day groups who order lunch from Camp Thunderbird will enjoy meals prepared by our food service staff at our dining hall overlooking Lake Wylie.

-- If you have any students with severe food allergies please notify us in advance and we will do our best to accommodate them.
-Students with dietary restrictions may also bring their own food ingredients that our dining hall staff can store in our kitchen and prepare for them prior to each meal. - If you have any students that will celebrate their birthday at camp, let us know and we will recognize them during meal time.
+- If you have students with severe food allergies please notify us in advance and we will do our best to accommodate them.
+Students with dietary restrictions may also bring their own food ingredients that our dining hall staff can store in our kitchen and prepare for them prior to each meal. - If you have students that will celebrate their birthday at camp, let us know and we will recognize them during meal time. - We also offer the option for schools to order an afternoon and/or evening snack for \$1/person.